al1sant0s/tstorgb/README.md

 ## Installation

 First, make sure you install [**libvips**](https://www.libvips.org/install.html) in your system.

+_Attention, windows users!
+When downloading libvips make sure to set the PATH environment variable to point to the **vips-x.y.z/bin** directory.
+That is after you unzip the downloaded zip file as instructed in the installation page.
+If you don't set the PATH environment variable correctly, the tool will not find the required dlls and thus it won't work._

+You'll also need to install [**python**](https://www.python.org/downloads/) and [**git**](https://git-scm.com/downloads) if you don't already have them installed in your system.

-Then, run the following command in the command line:
+With everything ready, run either of the following commands in the command line, according to your OS:

 ```
+# Windows installation command.
+python -m pip install tstorgb@git+https://github.com/al1sant0s/tstorgb

+# Linux installation command.
 python3 -m pip install tstorgb@git+https://github.com/al1sant0s/tstorgb
 ```